Critical Anatomy-Preserving & Terrain-Augmenting Navigation (CAPTAiN): Application to Laminectomy Surgical Education: Methods

 \subsubsection{SDF-Driven Force Feedback}

-To further enhance haptic feedback and mimic the progressive resistance encountered in real-world drilling scenarios, CAPTAiN incorporates the laminar bone's density profiles encoded in the composite SDF ($S_{\text{comp}}(x)$).
-As the virtual drill interacts with the lamina, the system dynamically modulates voxel removal rates to reflect bone density gradients—rapid excavation in porous cancellous regions transitions to resistance-laden, incremental removal when encountering denser cortical layers.
-This density-dependent ablation is mirrored in haptic feedback through the proxy method, where force magnitude scales inversely with the removal rate \cite{Munawar2021}.
+To further enhance realism in haptic feedback and mimic the progressive resistance encountered in real-world drilling scenarios, CAPTAiN incorporates the laminar bone's density profiles encoded in the composite SDF ($S_{\text{comp}}(x)$).
+As the virtual drill interacts with the lamina, the system dynamically modulates voxel removal rates to reflect bone density gradients.
+Consequently, rapid excavation occurs in areas representing porous cancellous bone, while slower, resistance-laden removal reflects encounters with denser cortical layers.
+This density-dependent modulation is mirrored in haptic feedback through the proxy-based haptic rendering method, where the exerted force magnitude scales inversely with the removal rate \cite{Munawar2021}.
 The resulting tactile profile replicates the progressive ``bite'' of a surgical burr as it transitions between bone strata, complete with subtle vibrations that emulate the auditory-tactile coupling of real-world drilling.
+Formally, the haptic feedback force ($F_{\text{haptic}}$) is defined as: